-117. Plaintiff restates and incorporates by reference each of the previous allegations.
+98. Plaintiff restates and incorporates by reference each of the previous allegations.

-118. The interactive portions of Senator Scott's official Facebook page and Twitter account are both designated public forums.
+99. The interactive portions of Senator Scott's official Facebook page and Twitter account are both designated public forums.

-119. Ms. Landman was engaged in speech protected under Article II, Section 10 of the Colorado Constitution when she commented on Senator Scott's official Facebook page and Twitter feed.
+100. Ms. Landman was engaged in speech protected under Article II, Section 10 of the Colorado Constitution when she commented on Senator Scott's official Facebook page and Twitter feed.

-120. Senator Scott banned Ms. Landman from his official Facebook page and blocked her on Twitter based on the critical viewpoint she expressed on his Facebook page.
-Senator Scott also hid and/or deleted commentary Ms. Landman posted on his official social media accounts based on her viewpoint.
+101. Senator Scott banned Ms. Landman from his official Facebook page and blocked her on Twitter based on the critical viewpoint she expressed on his Facebook page.
 In doing so, Scott violated her right to freedom of expression by imposing a viewpoint-based restriction on her speech in a public forum.

-121. Senator Scott engaged in this conduct intentionally, knowingly, willfully, wantonly, maliciously, and in reckless disregard of Ms. Landman's constitutional rights.
+102. Senator Scott engaged in this conduct intentionally, knowingly, willfully, wantonly, maliciously, and in reckless disregard of Ms. Landman's constitutional rights.

-122. Senator Scott's continuing refusal - even as recently as two weeks before this lawsuit was initiated - to restore Ms. Landman's ability to fully participate on Scott's social media accounts entitles her to declaratory and injunctive relief and nominal damages.
+103. Senator Scott's continuing refusal - even as recently as two weeks ago - to restore Ms. Landman's ability to participate on Scott's social media accounts entitles her to declaratory and injunctive relief.
 This is particularly so given this conduct violates the First Amendment to the United States Constitution, and Article II, Section 10 of the Colorado Constitution provides even greater protection to the freedom of expression of Colorado citizens.